Endogen/lamden-python-dev/README.md

 pip3 install pynacl
 ```

-That is relatively low-level and probalby not what you will end up using but generating an address (verifying key) and a private key (signing key) would look like this:
+That is relatively low-level and probalby not what you will end up using but generating a public address (verifying key) and a private key (signing key) would look like this:

 ```python
 import nacl.signing